MrXueBao/TA-tutorials/RC1/RC1.md

     e.g. `sudo vim /etc/apt/sources.list` when changing the mirror source of `apt-get`
   - `apt-get` is a package manager, equivalent to `apt`

 You may find these commands frustrating at first, but you will get used to them after some practice.
-Consult the Internet or even ChatGPT, they're good at these detailed questions.
-For your daily workflow, you may use command line tools like `ranger` or `nnn` to manage files and directories, which does these commands by custom key bindings and is more efficient and convenient than GUI.
-You may refer to my RC0 for more details.

-But make sure you know how to use these commands, as they will be covered in midterm.
-Don't worry, you'll get to know them after some practice, like in exercise 1.
+Make sure you know how to use these commands, as they will be covered in midterm.
+Don't worry, you'll get familiar with them after some practice, like in exercise 1.

 #### I/O Redirection